lucsoft/libEntitiesControl/README.md

 # libEntitiesControl
-A Datapack for Minecraft to Control a Entitys
+A Datapack for Minecraft to Control a Entities

 ## How to Use: